 Over time I developed a passion for the most down-to-earth technique.
 Watercolor painters have a few well-chosen materials and evolve a sensitivity of how best to use them.
 Our job is to get to know the water, paper, and paints and find a way to interact with them.

-I am a member of Konstnärernas Riksorganisation and Röstångabygdens Företagareförening, a board member of Konstgillet Mittskåne and an associate member of the Society of Animal Artists.
+I am a member of Konstnärernas Riksorganisation and Röstångabygdens Företagareförening, a board member of Konstgillet Mittskåne and Röstångabygdens Kulturförening and an associate member of the Society of Animal Artists.
 As an illustrator I am with the image agency Azote.
 I also run watercolor workshops in my home village Röstånga, Sweden, or wherever you want it.

 I was born in Uppsala, Sweden in 1964.
 I spent a lot of my childhood drawing and painting with a special interest in nature subjects.
-I particularly liked to stroll the cattle trails of the uninhabited island Långaskär and draw plovers, cormorants and kestrels to learn to identify them.
+I particularly liked to stroll the cattle trails of the uninhabited island Långaskär drawing plovers, wheatears and kestrels to learn to identify them.

 In the 1980s I went on a long journey to Spain, Portugal, and Morocco that gave me unrestricted possibilities to paint the Mediterranean light and birdlife, and I started up a freelance career as an illustrator as soon as I returned home.
 Most of my pictures ended up in nature magazines and on signs for nature reserves and national parks as well as historic attractions and museums.

 These days I paint freely on the beaches of Skåne, south Sweden.
 My love for shapes and colors has also taken me to Icelandic lava fields, the Scandinavian Fjällen mountain range, English estuaries, Californian redwood forests, the thyme fragrant hills of Crete, gum tree woods in Australia and icy fjords of Spitsbergen.